domsol/python-HackerRank/README.md

-# python-HackerRank
+# python-
-store of HackerRank work with python
+store of pratice work -- Warning: not finished or for praticale use